-- Students shall follow the instructions of the lunchroom supervisors and show proper respect toward all cafeteria personnel. - Students shall walk to lunch and shall be orderly, quiet, and remain seated. - No food shall leave the cafeteria. - Loud talking, yelling, screaming, and other disruptions are prohibited. - Students shall not throw food, milk cartons or other items. - Students shall remain seated while in the cafeteria except to return to the lunch line or return trays. - Students shall be dismissed from the cafeteria by the lunch room supervisor.
+- Students shall follow the instructions of the lunchroom supervisors and show proper respect toward all cafeteria personnel. - Students shall walk to lunch and shall be orderly, quiet, and remain seated. - No food or drink (including water bottles) shall leave the cafeteria. - Loud talking, yelling, screaming, and other disruptions are prohibited. - Students shall not throw food, milk cartons or other items. - Students shall remain seated while in the cafeteria except to return to the lunch line or return trays. - Students shall be dismissed from the cafeteria by the lunch room supervisor.